 - Running the site test

-- Installing a site that is using the user groupware
+- Installing a site that uses the user groupware

-- Configuring the site that is using the user groupware
+- Configuring the site that uses the user groupware

 - Managing users